wonsunahn/CS1622_Fall2024/syllabus.md

 For the above exceptions, I will create Zoom sessions on demand.
 These Zoom sessions are only available to affected students and are protected by a password which is distributed individually.
-Please notify me as soon as you are affected so I can make arrangements.
+Please notify me as soon as you are affected so that I can make arrangements.

 ## Disability Services Statement